Posts

 Image

-Otto Hintz was called "The man nobody knew too much about".
-Now with access to so many records we can no longer call him that.
-It was these same records that helped to clear up a mystery that has been questioned over the years.
-In 1963 it was decided that during the re-dedication of the GAR monument at City Cemetery that a rebel flag would be placed at Otto's grave a veteran of the 1st Texas Cavalry.
-They had a representative of the governor of North Carolina come for the ceremony.
+Otto Hintz 1842-1918 Section: GAR Plot Otto Hintz was called "The man nobody knew too much about".
+Today, with access to so many records we can no longer call him that.
+It was these same records that helped to clear up a mystery that existed over the years.
+In 1963 it was decided that during the re-dedication of the GAR monument at City Cemetery that a rebel flag would be placed at Otto's grave since he was a veteran of the 1st Texas Cavalry.
+They had a representative of the Governor of North Carolina come for the ceremony.
 A big deal was made to give Otto proper representation of his service.... but had they?
 How could he have been a member of the GAR if he had fought for the South?
 The Grand Army Of The Republic was for Union veterans only.
 Could he have been captured and switched sides?
 Such things did happen...
-Somewhere, someone saw in his GAR records that he had served in Company A of the 1st Texas Cavalry and had assumed he had been a rebel.
-Wha...
+Somewhere, someone saw in his GAR records that he had served in Company A of the 1st Texas Caval...

 Barron Brothers